Antunnaki/workforce-democracy-project/ops/COORDINATION.md

 - 2025-12-13: Configured HSTS headers for enhanced security
 - 2025-12-13: Ensured proper SSL certificate coverage for both apex and www domains
 - 2025-12-13: Implemented HTTP to HTTPS redirects for all traffic
+- 2025-12-14: Successfully deployed main website with proper SSL certificate and security headers
+- 2025-12-14: Website is now accessible at https://workforcedemocracyproject.org with all security headers properly configured
+- 2025-12-14: Created updated Nginx configuration with CSP headers (ops/TEMPLATES/nginx_main_website_with_csp.conf)